Genotype Pattern Mining for Human Digenic Traits

 Each pattern, X, will need to pass some filters, that is, a pattern may be skipped when (depending on user input):

-Note the following conventional expressions for one-sided tests:
+Note the following conventional expressions:

 Statistical testing.
-The chi-square value, either (1) obtained from the 2 × 2 table above or (2) transformed from the Fisher p-value, is large when a genotype pattern frequency differs much between cases and controls.
+The chi-square value, either (1) obtained from the 2 x 2 table above or (2) transformed from the Fisher p-value, is large when a genotype pattern frequency differs much between cases and controls.
 The associated p-value represents the empirical significance level on a per variant basis.
 For a significance level corrected for testing multiple variants, due to the large computational burden, there is currently no provision for permutation testing.
 Instead, Bonferroni correction is applied to obtain relevant corrected p-values.
-One might consider pruning the data to a set of relatively independent variants, for example, with the plink command, --indep 50 5 2, but this may eliminate important variants.
+One might consider pruning the data to a set of relatively independent variants, for example, with the plink command, --indep 50 5 2

 Gpairs program usage.
 Download the Gpairs programs file into a suitable folder (directory), for example, C:\prog (Windows) or ~/bin (Linux).
 The program files are Gpairs (Linux) and Gpairs.exe (Windows), currently allowing for up to 900,000 variants and 5,000 individuals.
 Smaller program versions are Gpairs5 and Gpairs5.exe, which can handle up to 500,000 variants and 3,000 individuals.

-The programs are preferably run in a command window (terminal).
-In Windows, you may type cmd in the search box, which will open a command window.
-Then, change to the program folder by typing, for example, cd C:\prog.
+in the search box, which will open a command window.
+Then, change to the program folder by typing, for example, cd C:\prog

-In Linux, it may be necessary to make the programs executable by typing, for example, chmod +x Gpairs5.
+.
 Your data files should be in standard plink format [9], for example, AMD.map and AMD.ped.
 To carry out a sample analysis, you will need to type the program name followed by some command line parameters.
-The required list of command line parameters will be displayed when you just type the program name, for example, Gpairs, which will result in the following list:
+The required list of command line parameters will be displayed when you just type the program name, for example, Gpairs5, which will result in the following list:

-(C) 2021-2023 Jurg Ott GNU General Public License v3
+(C) 2021-2024 Jurg Ott GNU General Public License v3

 Maximum program constants are as follows:

-5,000 individuals
+3,000 individuals

-900,000 variants, SNPs
+500,000 variants, SNPs

 70 threads, CPUs

-Use with the following command line parameters:
+Use with the following commandline parameters:

 1 prefix